elliesmith135/E02a-Control-Structures/README.md

 - Open main03.py.
 Before running it, describe how this is different than main02.py.
 - This is different becuase I know allows players to have feedback from the color they choose.
   - What is happening on lines 9–12?
-  - They are identifying if the color you selceted is correct and they give you a response if you are correct or you should keep guessing.
+  - They are identifying if the color you selected is correct and they give you a response if you are correct or you should keep guessing.
   - Why are lines 10 and 12 indented?
   They fall under a different line of code that works together.
   - Run the program and answer the question.
 What happens if you don’t capitalize Red?
-  - If you do not capitalize red the program says that you guessed the wrong color and must try again.
+  - If you do not capitalize "red" the program says that you guessed the wrong color and must try again.
   - What does this tell you about "color"?
   - It not a precise as it could be and should be more detailed in the instructions.
 - Open main04.py.
 Before running it, describe how this is different than main03.py.